zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 INSERT OVERWRITE TABLE srcpt PARTITION(pt='pt1') SELECT id FROM dual;
 ```

 If the specified partition value is invalid \(for example, ‘$\{bizdate\}’ is used\), MaxCompute 2.0 returns an error during syntax check.
-For more information,  see [MaxCompute  partition value definition](../../../../dita-oss-bucket/SP_76/DNODPS1898901/EN-US_TP_11990.dita).
+For more information,  For more information, see [Partition](../../../../intl.en-US/Product Introduction/Definition/Partition.md#).

 Incorrect syntax: